 - Estimating usage of different aspects of the site

-We strongly recommend using a VPN to hide your real IP on this as on any other site.
+If you are concerned about your IP being logged, consider using a VPN to hide your real IP address on this as on any other site.

-If you select Show Images, your browser will retrieve and display videos directly from other sites, and those sites may track you.
+If you select Show Images, your browser will retrieve and display images and videos directly from other sites, and those sites may track you.

 Links to other sites